-The International Rugby Season is just around the corner with the Rugby Championship kicking off in late July, and you can be assured the Wallabies are focused on finishing strong ahead of the upcoming World Cup.
+The International Rugby Season has arrived with the Rugby Championship fully underway, and you can be assured the Wallabies are focused on finishing strong ahead of the upcoming World Cup.
 The quest for redemption begins with contests against South Africa, Argentina and New Zealand, and you won’t miss a minute of the action when watching at home on TV or streaming the matches live to your mobile device.

 2019 Wallabies Rugby Preview